kandelrabin/lab_safari_park/query.md

 FROM animal
 INNER JOIN enclosure
 ON animal.enclosure_id = enclosure.id
-WHERE enclosure.name = 'Lion Enclosure'
+WHERE enclosure.name = 'Lion Enclosure';
-;

 ````

 The names of the staff working in a given enclosure